Ojibwe religion: Encounters with Christianity and colonialism

 Some Ojibwe who converted to Christianity probably sincerely believed in Christian teachings but others likely converted to receive gifts from missionaries or to secure alliances with Christian Europeans.
 Others may have felt that Christianity possessed greater healing power than their traditional religion, or drew upon both Christianity and their established custom, for instance regarding Jesus as another manitou.
-Some of those Ojibwe who converted continued to believe in the manitou, but now interpreted them as evil demons.
+Some Ojibwe who converted continued to believe in the manitouk, but reinterpreted them as demons.
 In some cases, Christian elements were incorporated into the Midewiwin ceremonies, although more broadly the Midewiwin society increasingly had to operate underground and saw its numbers dwindle.
 Fearing that it would die out, some Midewiwin members informed European-Americans about its practices so that they might write it down.

 European colonisation brought substantial change for the Ojibwe.
 By the 1870s, Ojibwe in both Canada and the United States were predominantly living on reservations, with government policies dedicated to transforming them from hunter-gatherers to settled agriculturalists.
 In the 1870s, President Ulysses S. Grant's policies in the U.S. placed missionaries in charge of Native reservations, resulting in greater success in the conversion of many Ojibwe.
 By the late 19th century, the Ojibwe in southeast Ontario were largely Christian.
 Christian organisations, often supported by the government, established boarding schools in which Ojibwe children were acculturated to European cultural norms and distanced from their traditional culture.
 Various religious customs, including the puberty vision quest, traditions regarding menstruation, and war initiation ceremonies, eventually died out or become increasingly rare in Ojibwe communities.
+By the mid-20th century, Christianity had reached all areas inhabited by Ojibwe.
+At some point, peyotism had also been introduced to some Ojibwe.